misiektoja/spotify_profile_monitor/docs/setup-and-first-run.md

 # Setup & First Run

-Moving the dotenv destination reviews the private settings again.
-Kept file credentials are saved to the new destination when you choose Save.
-An existing value at that destination, including an empty value, takes precedence unless you explicitly replace it.
-The old file is left intact.

-Printed commands use short names.
-Activate the tool's virtual environment before running them.
-For a downloaded script, run them from the script directory.
-Recovery commands retain selected configuration and dotenv paths.

-Before replacing a configuration, setup copies retained inline credentials to the selected private dotenv file when that file has no value for the same key.
-An existing dotenv value, including an explicit empty value, keeps precedence.
-If preservation fails, the original configuration stays in place.
-Setup backups omit inline credentials.

 This page covers the first run: the setup wizard, importing a Spotify login from your browser and starting monitoring.
 Examples use the PyPI command `spotify_profile_monitor`.
 Manual script users should replace that command with `python3 spotify_profile_monitor.py` on macOS or Linux, or `python spotify_profile_monitor.py` on Windows.
-When rebuilding an existing configuration, setup keeps its saved `DOTENV_FILE` unless you pass `--env-file PATH`.
-A nonempty exported secret takes precedence over the dotenv file.
-An explicit empty value in that file still overrides the configuration, both after saving and on the next run.
-Quoted dotenv keys receive the same replacement confirmation as unquoted keys.

 <a id="before-you-start"></a>